AndnixSH/Cpp2IL-gui/README.md

 Note:
 - Check the Cpp2IL Documentation first before using: https://github.com/SamboyCoding/cpp2il?tab=readme-ov-file#supported-command-line-option-listing
 - Drag and drop are not supported
+- MacOS ARM64 version does not support Tahoe 26 but you can use x86_64 version instead

 # How to compile
 I use Pyinstaller https://pyinstaller.org/en/stable/